wafflejs/wafflejs.github.io/routes/sponsorship/index.md

 -------
 The first session was in August 2015 and it has been held monthly ever since.
 We use funds to cover the cost of food, the venue, and equipment.
-We donate all profits to [Girls Who Code][1], a non-profit that encourages more women to enter STEM fields.
+We donate all unused funds each month to [Girls Who Code][1], a non-profit that encourages more women to enter STEM fields.

 Month                | Sponsors                     | Attendees
 :--------------------|:-----------------------------|---------: